 A nine-member, volunteer Board of Directors, elected by Members in good standing, are responsible for presiding over the corporation.
 The Board must enforce the corporate documents, adopt and impose rules for governing the recreation facilities, and decide issues of policy for the organization.
 Elected Board of Directors generally serve three-year terms; and usually three Board members are elected annually.

-RCSC Members are encouraged to attend Board/Member Exchanges and the monthly Board Meetings where Members are given an opportunity to provide comments, ask questions, and share concerns with both the Board and Management.
+RCSC Members are encouraged to attend twice-monthly Board Meetings where Members are given an opportunity to provide comments, ask questions, and share concerns with both the Board and Management.